electrode-io/isomorphic-loader/README.md

 In that case, you would have to save the path CDN created for you and pass it to `extendRequire` with a [custom config override](#custom-config-overrides).

+If your CDN server generates a unique URL for every asset file instead of a single base path, then you have to do some custom post processing to update the asset mapping files yourself.

 ## License

 [MIT License]